Social Innovation at the Gabelli School of Business

 Jerry White is a Nobel laureate and award-winning Gabelli Fellow at Fordham known for leading high-impact campaigns.
 Three of which led to major international treaties: the Landmine Ban Treaty, the U.N.
 Convention on the Rights of Persons with Disabilities; and the Cluster Munitions Ban.
 He shares in the 1997 Nobel Prize for Peace awarded to the International Campaign to Ban Landmines.
 White served as U.S. Deputy Assistant Secretary of State.

 A Senior Ashoka Fellow, White served as U.S. Deputy Assistant Secretary of State to launch the Bureau of Conflict and Stabilization Operations.
 He is President of JW Impact Strategies, LCC, and a Professor of Practice in Religion and Political Science at the University of Virginia.

 - Faculty Research Fellows: These fellows receive funding for research in the area of corporate social responsibility.

 - Visiting Scholars: Inspired by the philosophy that success in social innovation will require worldwide collaboration, this program brings scholars from outside Fordham together with our faculty and students to do work in the area of social innovation.

 - Gabelli School - PVH Thought Leadership Grants: Renowned researchers in corporate social responsibility receive these grants, sponsored by PVH Corp., to raise awareness of their research findings at the annual Business and Sustainability Conference at Fordham.

 For more information about our global leadership in social innovation at the Gabelli School, please contact us with any questions:

-Associate Dean of Undergraduate Studies and Strategic Initiatives
+Associate Dean of Strategic Initiatives

 Professor of Marketing